Reinforcement Learning for Feedback-Enabled Cyber Resilience: Introduction

 \subsection{System Vulnerabilities and RL-enabled Defense}

-The uncertainties in the cyber system not only depend on its configuration but also rise from the incomplete information of the attack models, which specify the vulnerabilities an attacker would exploit on the attack surface of the cyber system.
-The design of the CRM pivots on the type of vulnerabilities that the defender aims to mitigate if he cannot succeed in defending against attackers who exploit them.
+The uncertainties in the cyber system are caused by not only the complexity in its configuration but also the incomplete information of the attack models.
+An attack model specifies the vulnerabilities an attacker would exploit on the attack surface of the cyber system.
+The design of the CRM pivots on the type of vulnerabilities that the defender aims provide resilience for if he cannot succeed in defending against attackers who exploit them.
 We categorize the vulnerabilities into three major types.
 The first one is the class of posture-related vulnerabilities that arise from the resource disadvantage of a defender.
 The defender is not able to prepare for all vulnerabilities on the attack surface and has to rely on CRM to overcome this disadvantage.
 The second one is the class of information-related vulnerabilities that result from the information asymmetry between an attacker and a defender.
 The attacker has more information about the defender than the defender has about the attacker.
 The CRM is useful to tilt the information asymmetry and allow the defender to create uncertainties for the attacker while gaining reconnaissance of the attacker.
 The third type of vulnerability is human-induced.
 Humans are the weakest link in cyber protection.
-Social engineering, human errors, and insider threats are common attack vectors that are used by an attacker to gain access to cyber systems before further penetrating the systems and reaching the targeted assets.
+Social engineering, human errors, and insider threats are common attack vectors that an attacker can use to gain access to cyber systems before further penetrating the systems and reaching the targeted assets.
 The CRM can monitor human performance and guide humans to reduce the risks of their behaviors.

-We use three applications to elaborate the design of CRMs for three major types of vulnerabilities.
+We use three applications to elaborate the design of CRMs for the three major types of vulnerabilities.
 The first application designs moving target defense (MTD) for posture-related vulnerabilities that result from the defender's natural disadvantages.
-The MTD creates reconnaissance difficulties for attackers by introducing uncertainties into the cyber systems.
-We explore the capability of RL in reconfiguring the defense through a tradeoff between usability and security \cite{zhu2013game}.
-We aim to change the system configurations to create the most uncertainty for the attackers while minimizing the change cost, which leads to a tradeoff of security and usability.
-RL is applied for both attackers and defenders to learn the risk and update their policies.
+The MTD creates reconnaissance difficulties for attackers by introducing uncertainties into the cyber systems. { The authors in \cite{zhu2013game} explore the capability of RL in changing the system configurations to create the most uncertainty for the attackers while minimizing the change cost, which leads to a trade-off between security and usability.
+Both attackers and defenders apply RL to learn the risk and update their policies.}